Is a Double Bottom Setup Bullish or Bearish?

 Double Bottom Pattern

 This double bottom chart pattern formation is considered complete once trading price makes second low and then penetrates highest point between lows, called the neck-line.
-The buy indication from this bottoming out signal occurs when market breaks-out the neck line to the upside.
+The buy indication from this bottoming out signal happens when market breaks-out the neck line to the up-side.

-In Indices, this double bottom setup formation is an early warning signal that the bearish trend is about to reverse.
+In Indices, this double bottom setup setup is an early signal that the bearish market trend is about to turn & reverse.
 It's only considered complete/confirmed once the neck-line is broken.
-In this double bottoms chart pattern formation the neck line is the resistance level for the price.
+In this double bottoms chart pattern formation the neck-line is the resistance level for the price.
 Once this resistance level is broken the market will move up.

 Summary: